OpenCageData/geosearch/packages/ol-opencage-geosearch/README.md

 # `@opencage/ol-opencage-geosearch`

-<p>An OpenLayes plugin that lets you quickly add a search box and help your users find locations on the map</p>
+<p>An OpenLayers plugin that lets you quickly add a search box and help your users find locations on the map</p>

 Check out a demo page in [/openlayers-library-example](https://github.com/OpenCageData/geosearch/tree/master/examples/openlayers-library-example).
 Or take a look at the [live demo](https://codepen.io/opencage/full/LYezKGz).